Published May 29, 2019 • 3 minute read

 The BCS App provides a centralized hub to collect and manage certificates of insurance.
 It houses information to help you monitor compliance, provides you with data through reporting tools, and also displays each of your vendors’ compliance status.
 With an unparalleled level of customization, the BCS App can accommodate a virtually unlimited number of insurance and business requirements.

 When it comes to achieving high compliance, technology is only valuable when backed by a talented and experienced team of experts.
-The heart of BCS is professional and knowledgeable analysts who personally reach out to your third parties and provide the support needed by your risk management, procurement and legal teams.
+The heart of BCS's full-service solution is professional and knowledgeable analysts who personally reach out to your third parties and provide the support needed by your risk management, procurement and legal teams.
 That commitment to excellence combined with our proprietary certificate of insurance tracking software is simply a win-win.
+However, if your team has the knowledge and bandwidth, our self-service solution will equip you with a convenient platform your staff can use to simplify the tracking process.

 To learn more about the BCS App, request a demo today.